There are plenty of creepy crawlies out there in the insect world, but one in particular can be a far bigger nuisance than you might think.

-While it’s not the most humane killer out there, we love Bt because you’re using a remedy designed by Mother Nature herself which is safe for use on garden vegetables and other produce as well as indoors.
+While it’s not the most humane killer out there, we love Bt because you’re using a remedy designed by Mother Nature herself.
+These products are safe for use on garden vegetables and other produce as well as indoors.
 It doesn’t even harm aquatic life or beneficial insects!

-The only caveat is that you need to apply Bt when caterpillars are present because the bacterial will die out when exposed to sunlight or rain.
+The only caveat is that you need to apply Bt when caterpillars are present because the bacterial will die out if exposed to sunlight or rain.

 When used properly, neem oil is one of the safest insecticides out there and will even combat some fungal and bacterial infections.
-It doesn’t harm earthworms or beneficial nematodes and (when applied at dawn or dusk) won’t harm beneficial insects.
+Unlike chemical pesticides, it doesn’t harm earthworms or beneficial nematodes and (when applied at dawn or dusk) won’t harm beneficial insects.

 You can safely harvest produce 24 hours after an application, and it leaves behind no residue.
 The only real risk is that it can be somewhat toxic to some aquatic life and shouldn’t be used near water features.
 Be sure to test on a small portion of a plant before using in case that plant has an allergy or sensitivity to neem.